Stagecoach bus route 555: Fleet and operations

 In October 2011, nine double-deck Scania N230UD/Alexander Dennis Enviro400 vehicles were introduced, branded in the two-tone green and white Freedom of the Lakes livery.
 Each vehicle was named after a famous Lake District mountain.
 (Note: Vehicles were named Langdale Pike (15721), Catbells (15722), Helm Crag (15723), Helvellyn (15724), Skiddaw (15725), Wansfell Pike (15726), Scafell Pike (15727), Coniston Old Man (15728) and Blencathra (15729).)

 In July 2016, twelve double-deck Alexander Dennis Enviro 400 MMC vehicles were introduced, branded in the blue, green and white The Lakes Connection livery.

 A further nine double-deck Alexander Dennis Enviro 400 MMC vehicles were introduced in April 2023, replacing the previous fleet.
 These vehicles feature improved legroom, high-backed seating and tables fitted with wireless chargers.

 Tourism

 The bus service is popular with tourists as they can see the countryside from the top deck.
 The route is also popular with walkers.
 Robert Swain authored a book, "55 555 Walks", that shows walks that could be done from destinations along the whole route in both Lancashire and Cumbria.

+The route was included in The Guardians 2023 list of "10 of the UK's most scenic bus routes", described as "running alongside four famous lakes with views of the surrounding fells".